kaviara-14/AWS-EC2-CPU-Monitoring-Using-CloudWatch/README.md

     stress -c 4

 ### 5. Create CloudWatch Alarm
-Create a Alarm which Monitor CPU utilization of EC2 instances and it triggers whenever thresholds exceed 65%.And this also will invoke a Lambda function.
+CloudWatch Provides monitoring and management of AWS resources and applications.The CloudWatch alarm is configured to trigger when the CPU utilization exceeds 65% for a specified period.
+The alarm is set to initiate scaling actions and invoke a Lambda function for notifications.

 ### 6. Create a Lambda Function
-This Lambda execute code in response to CloudWatch alarms to send email notifications via SNS.
-Configure permissions and triggers for real-time alerts
+Lambda Function executes code in response to CloudWatch alarm triggers.It is created to handle notification tasks.
+It receives the alarm trigger and processes it to send an email notification.

 ### 7. Create SNS Topic
-Manage and distribute email notifications for alarms triggered by CloudWatch.
-Create a topic and subscribe email addresses to receive alerts.
+Simple Notification Service handles the distribution of notifications to subscribers.An SNS topic is created, and email subscriptions are added.
+The Lambda function publishes a message to this SNS topic whenever the CloudWatch alarm is triggered.
+This results in an email notification being sent to the subscribed recipients